tashilboyro/DatingManagementSystem/README.md

 against all the existing users in the database (LoveBirdsDatabase).
 Then upon login, the most compatible users with that logged in user is displayed on the user interface.

-1. Registered users are stores in the `Users` table in the `LoveBirdsDatabase` database.
+1. Registered users are stored in the `Users` table in the `LoveBirdsDatabase` database.
 <br>
 2. Logged in users are stores in the session storage.
 <br>